OnniH/hello-world/README.md

 # hello-world

 Hello Guys...
-I cant live without soda,coffee and snus
+I cant live without soda,coffee and snus.
 Im a Programming student and living in finland;